 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-Thank you for the response. (interpretation ends) There have been many concerns expressed about the federal Nutrition North Canada Program.
+Thank you for the response. (interpretation ends) Mr. Speaker, there have been many concerns expressed about the federal Nutrition North Canada Program.
 In order to improve the program, we must have accurate and up-to-date information.

-Can the minister clarify the extent to which his department works with the federal government and northern affairs to undertake such work as food price surveys in Nunavut stores? (interpretation) Thank you, Mr. Speaker.
+Can the minister clarify the extent to which his department works with the federal Department of Northern Affairs to undertake such work as food price surveys in Nunavut stores? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-I do believe the Government of Nunavut has, through the government liaison offices and other interested parties does keep tabs on the price of groceries and main staple items within stores in Nunavut.
+I do believe the Government of Nunavut, through the government liaison offices and other interested parties, does keep tabs on the price of groceries and main staple items within stores in Nunavut.
 We do work with other departments around where the prices are at.

-My Consumer Affairs Division, on occasion, if there are concerns around these, they can bring them forward to our office, but also, again, notify through the government liaison offices that these things are things that we try to keep on top of.
+Mr. Speaker, my Consumer Affairs Division, on occasion, if there are concerns around these, they can bring them forward to our office, but also, again, notify through the government liaison offices that these things are things that we try to keep on top of.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Mr. Anavilok.
+Speaker: Your second and final supplementary, Mr. Anavilok.

-Mr. Anavilok (interpretation): Thank you, Mr. Speaker. (interpretation ends) For Kugluktuk members, I would have some forms available if there are any constituents that might have complaints.
-From time to time, my constituents tell me that they have disputes with privates businesses regarding the status of their accounts or other issues.
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
+Thank you for the response. (interpretation ends) For Kugluktuk members, I would have some forms available if there are any constituents that might have complaints.

+From time to time, my constituents tell me that they have disputes with private businesses regarding the status of their accounts or other issues.